bocadilloproject/bocadillo/docs/guide/nested-apps.md

 With this setup, a request to `GET /api/todos` will return the list of todos.

 ::: warning CAVEAT
-**Mounted applications are independant from their parent**: they do not share middleware nor error handlers.
+**Mounted applications are isolated from their parent**: they do not share middleware or error handlers.
 Besides, lifespan event handlers will only be called on the **root** application, i.e. the one that is eventually by the ASGI web server.

+If you only want to split **routes** into dedicated files, take a look at [Routers](/guide/routers.md) in the next section.
 :::

 ## Third-party ASGI apps